omri898/Predicting-the-top-nominees-for-the-NBA-MVP-award-machine-learning-self-taught-project-/README.md

 Finally, I merged the three datasets into one and created visualizations that highlight interesting insights.

-## Part 3 - Using Machine Learning
+## Part 3 - Predictitng Using Machine Learning
 I used regression to predict the 5 players with the highest share of votes.

 #### Key elements: